 Do you like watching sports?
 Not only are they entertaining, but they also provide a sense of community when everyone around you is rooting for the same team.

-The same way that sports are in a league of their own, so is the treatment necessary to get an injured athlete back on the field (or the track, pool, or court).
+In the same way that sports are in a league of their own, so is the treatment necessary to get an injured athlete back on the field (or the track, pool, or court).

-The purpose of this blog is to provide you with an overview of the most common sports related injuries and treatment options.
+Here’s an overview of the most common sports related injuries and treatment options.

 ACL stands for anterior cruciate ligament.
 An ACL tear is an injury to one of the ligaments around your knees, and it is one of the most common knee injuries seen in athletes.

-What Causes an ACL Tear
+ACL Tear Causes

 When playing high demand sports, such as soccer, football, gymnastics, or basketball, there are several movements that could result in an ACL injury.
 Some of them are: